NadineKn/nadinekn/README.md

 I’m currently learning various aspects of **Data Science**, including **Machine Learning**, **Deep Learning**, and **Business Intelligence**.
 My goal is to apply my skills to real-world problems and contribute to innovative projects.

-Currently, I’m seeking an **internship** (LIA praktikplats) for the period **November 2026 - April 2027** to further develop my expertise in data science and machine learning.
+Currently, I’m seeking an **internship** (LIA praktikplats) for the period **November 2026 - April 2027** where I can apply my knowledge and continue to grow as a data scientist.

+If you’re interested in collaborating or have any opportunities, feel free to reach out.
+I’d love to connect!

 ## 🌱 What I'm Learning:
 - **Mathematics & Statistics** (Foundations for data analysis and machine learning)